 In this example, users interact with the slice manager (using either a GUI or a programmatic interface) to create and control their slices.
 The slice manager contacts the registry to retrieve the necessary credentials, and then invokes the slice interface on the aggregate to create and control the slice.
 As is the common case in PlanetLab, the aggregate (rather than end users) interacts with the individual nodes.
-Note that the current implementation of PLC uses a private interface to interact with the individual components (although the components also export the slice interface to other clients).
+Note that the current implementation of PLC uses a private interface to interface to other clients).